-In May 2020, the IASB issued an amendment to IFRS 9 to clarify which fees should be considered for the purpose of applying the derecognition test to a modified financial liability.
+On January 1, 2022, the Company adopted the amendment to IFRS 9 which clarifies which fees should be considered for the purpose of applying the derecognition test to a modified financial liability.
 The IASB clarified that only fees paid or received between the borrower and the lender should be considered.
 The amendment is effective for annual periods beginning on or after January 1, 2022, with earlier application permitted.
+In adopting the amendments, there has been no significant impact to the financial statements for the year ended December 31, 2022.